skapral/poetryclub/README.md

 constructive discussion, raised in social networks, or a share/repost.

 A system aggregates the members activity and provides agenda for administrator, showing them the users who violate the rules and don't support the community.
-Upon administrator's decision, they can be banned.
+Upon administrator's decision, they may be banned.

 ## How to build